yofabronecoforo/C6ECFE/README.md

 What does this mean?
 To a player, not much.
 ECFE alone changes very little that affects game setup, and nothing that affects gameplay.
 To a mod developer, though, ECFE allows fine control over which existing files your mod must alter.
 For example, if your mod is named `YourMod`, and it requires changes to the `AdvancedSetup.lua` script, instead of providing a modified version of that file which may break compatibility with other mods, you can instead make ECFE a dependency of your mod, and put those changes in a file named `AdvancedSetup_YourMod.lua`, which will be automatically loaded by ECFE with no further action required.
 This provides the changes you need, while preserving the original script file.

+Other mods in the author's "Enhanced" series have been redesigned with the above in mind, and now depend upon ECFE; this dependency will be noted in the individual mods' README if it applies.

 Some limitations apply; see below for these and more comprehensive details.

 # Translations